GiomarOsorio/ADFB_SpringerNature/README.md

 # Automatic Download Free Books (ADFB) from Springer Nature

+**IMPORTANT:**
+The Springer Nature platform has recently integrated a reCAPTCHA security system, so this script has stopped working.

 It is a script that allows the user to automatically download the free books offered by Springer Nature at the following link: [Free access to a range of essential textbooks from all disciplines](https://www.springernature.com/gp/librarians/news-events/all-news-articles/industry-news-initiatives/free-access-to-textbooks-for-institutions-affected-by-coronaviru/17855960).

 ## How to use